Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Preliminary

 \section{Preliminary}

 What do we know about the problem?
+Our work builds on advancements in information elicitation, particularly peer prediction.
+First introduced by \citet{miller2005eliciting}, peer prediction mechanisms aim to incentivize truthful reporting without requiring ground truth verification.
+The core idea is to reward agents based on how well their responses predict those of others.
+The original mechanism relied on the principal’s knowledge of the correlation between agents' signals (the information they observe).
+Later, \citet{dasgupta2013crowdsourced} extended this idea, removing the need for such knowledge by assuming agents answer multiple i.i.d.~binary questions.
+Subsequent works have expanded this framework to non-binary (but finite) signals \citep{shnayder2016informed, kong2019information}, infinite signals \citep{schoenebeck2020learning}, truthful guarantees with fewer questions \citep{kong2020dominantly}, heterogeneous agents \citep{Agarwal2017}, adversarial agents \citep{rowdycrowds}, and more general reporting strategies \citep{zhangomni2023}.

-Under the assumption that there are no cheap signals, the peer prediction literature suggests that estimating the mutual information between $X_i$ and $X_j$ is an information monotone metric \citep{FrameworkKong2019}.
-There are various ways to estimate the mutual information using agents' responses to multiple questions \citep{dmiKong2020, schoenebeck2020learning} and many information monotone metrics that can be explained using mutual information \citep{dasgupta2013crowdsourced, shnayder2016informed}.
+Under the assumption that there are no cheap signals, the peer prediction literature suggests that estimating the mutual information between $X_i$ and $X_j$ is an information monotone metric \cite{FrameworkKong2019}.
+There are various ways to estimate the mutual information using agents' responses to multiple questions \cite{dmiKong2020, schoenebeck2020learning} and many information monotone metrics that can be explained using mutual information \cite{dasgupta2013crowdsourced, shnayder2016informed}.
 In this section, we discuss a simple yet intuitive mechanism called the correlated agreement (CA) mechanism \citep{shnayder2016informed}.

 The CA mechanism rewards agents when they ``agree'' on the same question and penalizes them when they ``agree'' on distinct questions.
 Instead of directly checking agreement, the mechanism redefines agreement based on the correlation between signals.
-A pair of signals $\sigma, \sigma'\in \Sigma$ is correlated agreed if $\Pr(X_1 = \sigma, X_2 = \sigma') - \Pr(X_1 = \sigma)\Pr(X_2 = \sigma') > 0$, meaning that $\sigma$ and $\sigma'$ are more likely to appear on the same question rather than on distinct questions.
-In particular, the mechanism utilizes the delta matrix $\Delta_{\sigma,\sigma'} = \Pr(X_1 = \sigma, X_2 = \sigma') - \Pr(X_1 = \sigma)\Pr(X_2 = \sigma')$ to design the scoring function $T_\Delta = \text{Sign}(\Delta)$ where $\text{Sign}(x) = 1$ if $x>0$ and 0 otherwise.
+A pair of signals $\sigma, \sigma'\in \Sigma$ is correlated agreed if $\Pr(X_i = \sigma, X_j = \sigma') - \Pr(X_i = \sigma)\Pr(X_j = \sigma') > 0$, meaning that $\sigma$ and $\sigma'$ are more likely to appear on the same question rather than on distinct questions.
+In particular, the mechanism utilizes the delta matrix $\Delta_{\sigma,\sigma'} = \Pr(X_i = \sigma, X_j = \sigma') - \Pr(X_i = \sigma)\Pr(X_j = \sigma')$ to design the scoring function $T_\Delta = \operatorname{sign}(\Delta)$ where $\operatorname{sign}(x) = 1$ if $x>0$ and 0 otherwise.